 To venture further, a journey on the sea was almost guaranteed.
 I can’t even imagine being on a ship for months on end.
 As someone who gets seasick, I would be dead by the time we arrived.
 This mode of transportation is just torture to me.

 In addition to riding horses, camels, elephants and other animals to floating on rafts and riverboats, it all sounds exhausting.
 And dangerous.
 I can see how not everyone rushed out to be an adventurer.

 The development of rail and trains is really the breaking point of travelling becoming accessible.
 Rail lines, part of the Industrial Revolution, made travel quicker and cheaper.
-There was also the rising middle class made up of factory owners and merchants, all eager to spend their newly found wealth.
+The rising middle class was made up of factory owners and merchants, all eager to spend their newly found wealth.

-With a new interest in travel, with the means and time to do so, travel started to become a business.
+With a new interest in travel, travel started to become a business with the means and time to do so.
 One enterprising man, Thomas Cook, took advantage of this by creating packaged tours back in 1841.
-He was responsible for packaged holidays that included all services today’s travel agencies provide.
+He was responsible for package holidays that included all services today’s travel agencies provide.
 From booking accommodations, tickets, itineraries, tours and currency exchanges, Cook pioneered it all.

 The idea spread into other places, forming a travel agency model we know today.
 How cool is that?

 As I look at travel in the past, I wonder why I am not calling myself an adventurer.
 Has it become a dirty word?
 After all, I crave adventure.
 I love to discover new places, learn about them and occasionally bring treasures home with me.
 Does that not make me an adventurer?
 I think it does and I’m going to bring it back.